Test Black Description

 - Increasing acetylcholine in the muscle could strengthen muscle contractions.

 Kanna is a psychoactive herb without hallucinogenic or habit-forming properties.
-It is traditionally used prior to stressful events to curb anxiety and improve performance.
+It is traditionally used prior to stressful events to curb stress and improve performance.

-- Inhibits phosphodiesterase 4 in the amygdala to exert antidepressive effects.
+- Inhibits phosphodiesterase 4 in the amygdala to promote a positive mood.

-- Has been noted to have powerful reductions in anxiety
+- Has been noted to have powerful reductions in stress

 - Improves cognition and executive functioning during tests